Skip to Content

 Mandalay Bay Tram

-This free tram on the south end of the Strip connects Mandalay Bay, Luxor, and Excalibur.
+This option connects Mandalay Bay, Luxor, and Excalibur.
 Note that when departing Mandalay Bay heading north, the tram makes stops at both Luxor and Excalibur, however, if traveling south from Excalibur, the tram skips Luxor and only stops at Mandalay Bay.

 The tram hours of operation are as follows: